Dylon-Chan/group2-capstone-project/README.md

 ## Application Structure
 ●	index.js - The entry point to our application.
 This file for unit testing.
 It also requires the routes and models we'll be using in the application.

+## CICD Pipeline
+pre-deploy to check the application npm install to install all required dependencies deploy to deploy chat application to development, stage or production respectively
+*** Diagram

 ## Branching Strategies